 - Online access to the entire archive of PMHB and Pennsylvania Legacies

-HSP is also proud to announce its newest member benefit: access to three new genealogical databases, as part of its Genealogical and Biographical Database Project.
+HSP is also proud to announce its newest benefit: access to three new genealogical databases, as part of its Genealogical and Biographical Database Project.
 These databases contain collections rich in information on individuals, including the records of:

 Philadelphia Home for Infants collection